Kcarpio135/ghibli/README.md

-# ghibli
+# Studio ghibli information portal
-An information portal for studio Ghibli films
+An Google App Engine project that uses the studio ghibli api .